flybayer/co.base/docs/FAQ.md

 There are several approaches

-**New application Aven Cloud**
+**Greenfield Aven Cloud**

+Use Aven Cloud for a new application, on top of PostgreSQL

 **Legacy data source**

-- Create a custom data source for a new Aven application
+- Create a custom data source for a new Aven application, backed by your existing backend
 - Test and deploy your new app

 **Partial Aven app (no Aven Cloud)**

-- Use fetch or a graphql client to connect your Aven client apps to your existing backend
+- Use fetch or a graphql client to connect Aven client apps to your existing backend

 **Production Switchover**

 - Keep old server running
-- Prototype new app with aven cloud
+- Prototype new app with Aven Cloud
-- Create migration script to copy from old app to aven cloud app
+- Create migration script to copy from old app to Aven Cloud app
 - Run the migration script, on a schedule
 - Switch over to new app